 Currently, the CH-53E Super Stallion uses two instrument panelmounted Smart Multi-Function Color Displays (SMFCDs) as primary mission displays.
-The SMFCD presents hover cueing, own ship position, threat reports, route/waypoint information, moving map and real-time Forward Looking Infrared (FLIR).
-The SMFCD is currently suffering from reliability and reparability issues that reduce availability on the flight line and hinder readiness.
+The SMFCD presents hover cueing, own ship position, threat reports, route/waypoint information, moving map and realtime Forward Looking Infrared (FLIR).
+The SMFCD suffers from reliability and reparability issues that reduce availability on the flight line and hinder readiness.
 Due to the high cost and lengthy timeline to perform a technical refresh on the existing SMFCDs, the program office required an innovative solution.
 The Avionics Integrated Project Team (IPT), in conjunction with the Tactical Mobility (TacMo) IPT at Naval Air Warfare Center Weapons Division (NAWCWD), fleet and industry partners developed a cyber-resilient system of systems collectively known as the Mission Data Extender (MDE) to replace the aging SMFCD.

-MDE used a novel mix of developmental

-and non-developmental commercial/government off-the-shelf (C/ GOTS) components to provide legacy SMFCD capability, while also enhancing operational capability.
-The system was comprised of a GOTS avionics bus reader (MOB HUB) developed by the China Lake TacMo IPT, and the COTS Miniature Encrypted Wireless Link (MEWL) and Marine Air-Ground Tablet (MAGTAB) provided The CH-53E Mission Data Extender team installed the first-ever fully integrated, hard-mounted commercial off-the-shelf tablet functioning as a primary mission display on a naval aircraft.
+MDE used a novel mix of developmental and non-developmental commercial/government off-the-shelf (C/GOTS) components to provide legacy SMFCD capability, while also enhancing operational capability.
+The system was comprised of a GOTS avionics bus reader (MOB HUB) developed by the China Lake TacMo IPT, and the COTS Miniature Encrypted Wireless Link (MEWL) and Marine Air-Ground Tablet (MAGTAB) provided functioning as a primary mission display on a naval aircraft.

 by Kranze Technology Solutions (KTS).
-Additionally, MAGTAB required a cockpit instrument panel mount to allow for heads up FLIR presentation in the cockpit.
+Additionally, MAGTAB required a cockpit instrument panel mount to allow for heads-up FLIR presentation in the cockpit.
 In close partnership with fleet users and an industry partner, Integrated Consultants Incorporated (ICI), the MDE team developed the first-ever permanent primary instrument panel mount for a COTS tablet in the Naval Aviation Enterprise.
 The resulting Informant Mount provides for continuous tablet charging, quick mount/dismount of the pilots' MAGTABs, and allows for swap-in/swap-out interchangeability with legacy SMFCDs.
-The Informant Mount provided flexibility for the fleet operators to tailor their preferred mission display according to mission requirements and available hardware, and to utilize their MAGTAB as both an instrument panel mission display and/or a kneeboard.
+The Informant Mount provides flexibility for fleet operators to tailor their preferred mission display according to mission requirements and available hardware and to use their MAGTAB as both an instrument panel mission display and/or a kneeboard.
 The same physical MAGTAB can now be used for mission planning, assault package briefing, mission execution and section debrief without the need for removable media.